Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm

 \section{Introduction}

-For the time being, various networks are used to transmit a large amount of digital data \cite{mayer2013big}.
-Among these data, there are several types of digital images that contain private information.
-It is, therefore, important to protect them from unsecured channels and unauthorized users.
-In this regards, different types of technologies have been improved to enhance the protection of the transmitted digital images including watermarking \cite{dragoi2015local}, data hiding \cite{lin2016novel}, and encryption \cite{diaconu2016circular,li2018error}.
+Information security has become crucial due to the rapid development of multimedia and Internet technology, especially images, that are shared online.
+Recent security analyses revealed that the classic encryption algorithms, such as Advanced Encryption Standard (AES) and Data Encryption Standard (DES), are undesirable for images because of their characteristics \cite{Cao2018}.
+Therefore, several approaches for increasing security have been proposed, such as cellular automata \cite{Wu2016}, DNA coding \cite{Chai2017}, compressive sensing \cite{Zhang2016,Nan2022}, wavelet transmission \cite{Luo2015}, and chaos \cite{Natiq2022Image,Ibrahim2022}.
+Due to the high security and fast speed of the chaos-based image encryption technique and the similarity between the features of chaotic systems and images, this technique has become widely used and most preferable in cryptography applications \cite{natiq2019degenerating,natiq2020Ehancing,Saidi2020}.

-Chaos-based image encryption is considered as one of the most interesting technology, and this is due to the many unique properties of the chaotic maps, such as unpredictability, randomness, and complicated nonlinear behaviors \cite{natiq2019degenerating}.
-Therefore, numerous studies have developed different image encryption schemes using chaotic systems \cite{liao2010novel,wu2012image,zhou2013image,xu2016novel,cao2018novel,cao2020designing}.
-The corresponding researches have demonstrated that the security level of a chaos-based encryption algorithm is highly dependent on the characteristics of the employed chaotic maps \cite{alvarez2006some}.
-However, further investigations in recent years have revealed that numerous employed maps could exhibit drawbacks, such as chaos degradation with finite precision platforms, low complex performance, narrow and discontinuous chaotic ranges \cite{hua2017sine}.
-Consequently, several studies have devoted their efforts to improve the characteristic of chaotic maps by proposing different chaoticfication techniques.
-Some example are as follows.
-Hua et al. \cite{hua20152d,hua2016image} enhanced the chaotic behavior of Logistic map by modulation its output using nonlinear transformation.
-Natiq et al. \cite{natiq2018new} enhanced chaos complexity of the 2D Henon map using Sine map for image encryption.
+Many image encryption schemes have thus been developed using chaotic systems \cite{liao2010novel,wu2012image,zhou2013image,xu2016novel,cao2018novel,cao2020designing,Shen2022,Kumar2022}.
+It has been established that the security level of a chaos-based encryption algorithm is highly dependent on the characteristics of the employed chaotic maps \cite{alvarez2006some}.
+However, recent investigations have revealed that numerous employed maps can have some drawbacks, such as chaos degradation with finite precision platforms, low complex performance, narrow and discontinuous chaotic ranges \cite{hua2017sine}.
+In this way, several studies have been performed to improve the characteristic of chaotic maps by proposing different chaoticfication techniques.
+For example, Hua et al. \cite{hua20152d,hua2016image} enhanced the chaotic behaviors of the Logistic map by modulating its output using a nonlinear transforme.
+Natiq et al. \cite{Natiq2018} enhanced the chaos complexity of the 2D Henon map using a Sine map for image encryptions.
 Hua et al. \cite{hua2019cosine} proposed a Cosine chaoticfication technique to generate robust chaotic maps for encrypting images.